Microswimmers knead nematics into cholesterics

 \paragraph*{Introduction.} Active materials consists of systems where the individual building blocks convert energy into work locally~\cite{ramaswamy2010mechanics}.
 Examples of this are provided by bacterial fluids~\cite{aranson2022bacterial}, catalytic Janus colloids~\cite{ebbens2018catalytic} or active microtubules~\cite{sanchez2012spontaneous}, at the micrometer length-scale.
 One of the striking features of these materials, is the emergence of collective motion on the scale considerably larger than the particles themselves, such as spontaneous formation of polar flocks in active colloids~\cite{bricard2013emergence} or the emergence of bacterial turbulence~\cite{dombrowski2004self}.
 An interesting subset of active materials is provided by active nematic gels~\cite{doostmohammadi2018active}.
 These consists of active units, force dipoles, with overlaying orientational, nematic, order.
-Pioneering work showed, using linear stability analysis, that the (active) force-dipoles can destabilise the nematic order via hydrodynamic instabilities~\cite{simha2002hydrodynamic,ramaswamy2007active,voituriez2005spontaneous}.
+Pioneering work showed, using linear stability analysis, that the (active) force-dipoles can destabilise { their} nematic order via hydrodynamic instabilities~\cite{simha2002hydrodynamic,ramaswamy2007active,voituriez2005spontaneous}.

-Another example is provided by finite size microswimmers moving in orientationally ordered fluids.
-Typical examples include rod-like bacteria swimming in nematic liquid crystals crystals~\cite{zhou2014living,mushenheim2014dynamic,smalyukh2008elasticity,mushenheim2014using,zhou2017dynamic,chi2020surface,goral2022frustrated}.
+Another example is provided by finite size microswimmers moving in orientationally ordered fluids, { where the flow-fields created by the swimmers interact with the topology of the surrounding fluid.
+Typical experimental} examples include rod-like bacteria swimming in nematic liquid crystals crystals~\cite{zhou2014living,mushenheim2014dynamic,smalyukh2008elasticity,mushenheim2014using,zhou2017dynamic,chi2020surface,goral2022frustrated}.
 In the experiments, the bacteria is observed to align along the nematic director~\cite{smalyukh2008elasticity,goral2022frustrated} and the directed motion can be used to, for example, to transport cargo~\cite{mushenheim2014dynamic}.
 Recent experiments have shown that the LC topology can be used to control the swimmers~\cite{peng2016command,genkin2017topological,turiv2020polar,koizumi2020control}, such as trapping the particles with topological defects~\cite{peng2016command} or using LC patterns to create bacterial jets~\cite{turiv2020polar}, where collective (hydrodynamic) effects play a key role.

 The swimming bacteria stir the surrounding fluid which can reorient the nearby nematic.
 In the simplest case of a uniform nematic LC, experiments in thin, quasi 2-dimensional, films have demonstrated an orientational instability of the nematic order when bacterial activity is increased ~\cite{zhou2014living}.
 The coupling between the (collective) hydrodynamic effects created by the swimmers and the liquid crystalline elasticity, leads to a bend-instability of the LC director~\cite{zhou2014living}, similarly to what is predicted for extensile active nematic gels~\cite{simha2002hydrodynamic,doostmohammadi2018active} in 2-dimensions.